 Building planning partnerships

 Where possible, NCD Synergies’ support takes an even more concrete form.
-After in-depth conversations about the needs and goals of the NCD units in each country, NCD Synergies has official collaborations supporting specific projects or full-time staff members to work with ministries of health.
+After in-depth conversations about the needs and goals in each country, NCD Synergies has partnered with the Program on NCDs and Social Change at Harvard Medical School to support country-led National NCDI Poverty Commissions to assess and recommend national NCD priorities that best address the needs of the poorest.
+In some countries, this also includes official collaborations supporting specific projects or full-time staff members to work within the NCD Divisions of ministries of health.

 Learn more about all of our supported countries, or explore some of the individual partnerships highlighted below.